Logo of a bird

 The Spiritual Teachings of Moulana Rumi

-- The Masnavi (Mathnawi) & His Poetry -
+- The Masnavi & His Poetry -

 The poetic work of Moulana Rumi, the 13th Century Persian mystic is timeless and needs little introduction.
 After over 700 years he is the most widely read poet in the West today.
 Moulana Rumi, the messenger of love, is calling mankind to taste the spiritual wine and experience the intoxication that ensues from witnessing the Beloved.
 He has thrown light on the various aspects of unity, the deathlessness of the loving soul, the joy of passion and true faith.
 He expresses the poetic euphoria of the belief in God's beauty and the human being as a reflection of that reality.